 Protagonists come in many varieties.
-Some are relatable and easy to identify with.
-Others are constantly struggling and easy to sympathize with.
 An archetypal protagonist is the "Epic Hero", a character with impressive qualities who completes awe-inspiring deeds.
 This lesson helps students identify and understand the epic hero in literature.

 Characteristics of an Epic Hero - Follow along with comics!